rexim/rexim.me/posts/firefox-bookmarks-to-org-mode.md

     }

-It's enough to write a simple program which parses the JSON, recursively traverses the tree and produces the org-mode document.
+It's enough to write a simple program which parses the JSON, recursively traverses the tree and produces an org-mode document.

 I wrote
 [a simple python script](https://gist.github.com/rexim/8257108) which